benfrankel/acm-icpc-notebook/src/algos/graph/topological-sort.md

 - `i < j` implies there is no path from `topo[i]` to `topo[j]` (reverse topological order).

 ## Notes
-- Fails on graphs with cycles.
+- Impossible with cycles (detected).